daverosoff/PreTeXtual/README.md

 than described here, but this documentation has been written for simplicity and the details are omitted.

-The build systems are intended primarily for Windows users, since PreTeXt is much more difficult and tedious to install on Windows.
+The build systems are intended only for Windows users, since PreTeXt is much more difficult and tedious to install on Windows than on Linux or Mac OS.
 As of this release, it has only been successfully used on Windows 10.
 Windows 7 users are welcome to try to follow the directions, but Windows 7 seems to have some difficulty installing current versions of Vagrant, see below.
 Future support for Windows 7 is devoutly to be wished.

 If your Windows 7 is 32-bits, it is unlikely that you will be able to use the build systems with this version of PreTeXtual.
 Please open an issue if you need 32-bit support.
 If there is sufficient demand, it is possible to create compatible Vagrant boxes.
-(However you will still need to use Vagrant, which may not always play nice with Windows 7, as described above)
+(However you will still need to use Vagrant, which may not always play nice with Windows 7, as described above.)

 Users of other operating systems will not find the build systems in this release useful without manual editing of some of the package resources.
 You